wbailey/command_line_reporter/README.md

 ## Command Line Reporter

 This gem provides a DSL that makes it easy to write reports of various types in ruby.
-It eliminate the need to litter your source with *puts* statements instead providing a more readable, expressive interface to your application.
+It eliminates the need to litter your source with *puts* statements instead providing a more readable, expressive interface to your application.
 Some of the best features include: